rust-lang/rfcs/text/3502-cargo-script.md

 - There is an expectation of a reproducible Rust experience across systems with lockfiles being a key element
 - Dropping of additional files might be frustrating for users to deal with (in addition to making it harder to share it all)
-- We would need a way to store the lockfile for `stdin` without conflicting with parallel runs
+- We would need to decide what to do for lockfiles and `stdin` (another future possibility) without conflicting with parallel runs
 - `cargo` already makes persisting of `Cargo.lock` optional for multi-file packages, encouraging not persisting it in some cases